SerCom-KC/cartoon-network-schedule/next-showings.md

 08:15AM Teen Titans Go! - Dude Relax!
 08:30AM Teen Titans Go! - Ghostboy; La Larva de Amor
 09:00AM The Amazing World of Gumball - The Founder; The Misunderstandings
-09:30AM The Amazing World of Gumball - The Wicked; The Roots
+09:30AM The Amazing World of Gumball - The Roots; The Wicked
 10:00AM The Amazing World of Gumball - The Schooling
 10:15AM Teen Titans Go! - BBSFBDAY!
 10:30AM Teen Titans Go! - Movie Night; Inner Beauty of a Cactus